 Traditionally, the Spaniards cook big pans of Paella outdoors for a large party.
 Obviously this won’t pan out in an American restaurant setting, where parties are small and unpredictable, and it’s pretty unrealistic to expect the whole floor to share one huge Paella.
 So what we can expect are smaller individual or family-size Paellas cooked on stove-top, but they can be just as delicious as the party pack.

-There are just two places in Dallas where you can find such experience.
+There are just three places in Dallas where you can find such experience.

 Cafe Madrid in uptown is straight to the point: an extensive menu of Tapas with a finale of Paella.
 Interestingly, if you can summon at least four hungry adults who are willing to chip in 25 bucks each, the whole group can reserve a jumbo wood-fired Paella, 24 hours in advance.
 If not, no problem, the individual-size portion comes to you in a cute little Paella pan too.